PERFORMING ENTANGLED HISTORIES

 In Adoption, Selina Thompson and Scottee use their own biographies and invite the audience to share their lives with them too.
 The two British artists explore aesthetic strategies and negotiate personal and social issues in a performative relationship.

-Selina Thompson, artist Adoptionin conversation with Anna-Lena Oldehus
+Selina Thompson, artist Adoption in conversation with Bettina Soller

 SAT June 22nd 11.00 am